LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 ## Array Initialization

 Initializing a large array using the method above could be tedious.
-Alternatively, we can initialize an array using list of values when we declare the array.
+Alternatively, we can initialize an array using a list of values when we declare the array.

 ```C
 long marks[10] = {1, 2, 3, 1, 5, 10, 10, 4, 5, 3, };